ckafi/CalculatedABC.jl/docs/src/index.md

 ### Installation

-CalculatedABC.jl is not yet a registered package.
+CalculatedABC.jl is registered in the official registry of general Julia packages.

-To install the development version from a Julia REPL type `]` to enter Pkg REPL mode and run
+To install the *development version* from a Julia REPL type `]` to enter Pkg REPL mode and run
 ```julia
 pkg> add https://github.com/ckafi/CalculatedABC.jl
 ```